matthewntsiful/aws-s3-deployment/README.md

 ### Workflow

+- Two workflow files are available:
+  - `.github/workflows/s3.yml`: Basic S3 deployment
+  - `.github/workflows/s3_sast-scan.yml`: Complete CI/CD pipeline with security scanning
-- The workflow is configured with paths-ignore to prevent specific files from triggering deployments
+- The workflows are configured with paths-ignore to prevent specific files from triggering deployments
+- Security scanning includes CodeQL analysis and Dependabot integration
-- Edit `.github/workflows/s3.yml` to customize the deployment process
+- Edit the workflow files to customize the deployment process
 - Add additional steps like cache invalidation if using CloudFront
 - Modify exclusion patterns to match your project requirements